carroll-tech/private-vectordb/README.md

 ## Thank You
-Thank you to Restack for their tutorial, [Lancedb Lambda On Aws](https://www.restack.io/p/lancedb-answer-lambda-aws-cat-ai), which served as a useful guide during development.
+Thank you to LanceDB for their tutorial, [Serverless LanceDB](https://lancedb.com/gallery/serverless-lancedb-with-s3-and-lambda), which served as a useful guide during development.